-Table 3.3 should help to define instructional learning outcomes to meet the basic requirements in geography and oceanography.
+Table 3.3 should help to define instructional learning outcomes to meet the basic requirements in geography, oceanography and hydrology.
+It is intended to be indicative of the range and type of knowledge needed, rather than being either exhaustive or limiting.

 Table 3.3.
-Instructional outcomes to meet the basic geography and oceanography requirements
+Instructional outcomes to meet the basic geography, oceanography and hydrology requirements

-Mandatory topics

-Basic geography and Describe the topographical features and the location of stations in

-oceanography the region of responsibility.
+Basic geography, oceanography and hydrology Basic geography and oceanography Describe the topographical features and the location of stations in the region of responsibility.
 Describe the local terrain.
 Describe the general circulation and thermal structure of the oceans.
 Explain how temperature, salinity and sea-state measurements are taken.
-Basic hydrology Describe the hydrological cycle, identifying the key factors that determine run-off, groundwater and surface-water resources and the water balance.
+Basic hydrology Describe the hydrological cycle, identifying the key factors that determine runoff, groundwater and surface-water resources and the water balance.
 Explain how hydrological measurements (precipitation, evaporation, soil moisture, river flow, groundwater, etc.) are made.